Niall-/yaml-to-fstab/README.md

-- Currently there is no support for per-entry dump or fsck options in the yaml parsing, --smart-fsck will attempt to provide some defaults with root being 1 and everything else being 2, but there's also no support for changing this for filesystems that you may not want to fsck
+- Currently there is no support for per-entry dump or fsck options in the yaml parsing, --smart-fsck will attempt to provide some defaults with root being 1 and everything else being 2, but there's also no support for changing this for filesystems that you may not want to fsck (Default values for dump/fsck will be '0 0' if --dump --fsck and --smart-fsck are omitted)

 ## Compiling and running
 Rust and Cargo are required, please see [Install